 When in the city, visit to Golden Temple is a must to make your trip successful.
-A place so beautiful, inside and outside, that it is recommended to include this holy place in your Amritsar itinerary.
+A place so beautiful, inside and outside, that it is recommended to include this holy place in your Amritsar itinerary and you can also get cheap hotels near golden temple.
 Even if not a follower of the religion, come here to experience the calm and peaceful atmosphere.

 Within the premises of Golden Temple, lies the Akal Takht which is regarded as another important religious place in Sikhism.
 This highly respected place of worship was the news highlight during Operation Blue Star back in 1984.

 Let’s get to know more about Akal Takht, Amritsar and understand its importance in the religion.

 Akal means "Timeless," and takht refers to "throne."
 Akal Takht, which in Sikhism refers to the "Throne of the Immortal," is regarded as the highest of the five takhts.

 At a walking distance from the Jallianwala Bagh and in front of the causeway leading to the Golden Temple in Amritsar lies the majestic structure named as the Akal Takht.
 Standing on the Golden Temple ground, it is the Jathedar's location (spokesperson of Sikhs).
 The Jathedar of this place is the Sikh Panth's top spokesman and is intended to be a spiritual leader independent of any outside, politically-driven influences.

 Originally known as Akal Bunga, this building functions as a court of law for civil and non-spiritual disputes.
 White marble was used in the building's architecture, while gold leaf was used to coat the dome.
 As a sign of respect, it is constructed at a lower height than the Golden Temple.